Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Conclusion

 \section{Conclusion}

-The AlphaDogfight Trials sought to challenge competitors to develop high performing AI agents that can excel in air-to-air combat.
-We developed a hierarchical agent that succeeded in competition, ranking $2^{nd}$ place overall and defeating a graduate of the US Air Force Weapons School's F-16 Weapons Instructor Course.
+The AlphaDogfight Trials sought to challenge competitors to develop high performing agents able to excel in air-to-air combat.
+We developed a hierarchical agent that succeeded in competition, ranking $2^{nd}$ place overall and defeating a graduate of the USAF Weapons School's F-16 Weapons Instructor Course.
 LM intends to continue investing in this research and fully explore the potential of these algorithms and their path to deployment.
+The main conclusions of this work can be summarized as: (i) hierarchical RL, along with modern auxiliary techniques, can be successfully applied to air combat scenarios in high-fidelity environments, producing highly effective maneuvers and tactics; (ii) reward shaping of low-level policies provides a mechanism to incorporate expert pilot knowledge; (iii) training framework design choices play a crucial role in the development of a high performing RL agent.